canonical/postgresql-k8s-operator/docs/how-to/upgrade/perform-a-minor-rollback.md

 ## Step 2: Rollback

-When using a charm from charmhub:
+When using a charm from Charmhub:

 ```text
 juju refresh postgresql-k8s --revision=88